Bayesian Search for Robust Optima: Background

 \subsection{Bayesian optimisation}

-Although stochastic search algorithms, such as evolutionary algorithms, have been popular for the optimisation of expensive black-box functions, Bayesian optimisation is often more attractive.
+Although stochastic search algorithms, such as evolutionary algorithms, have been popular for the optimisation of black-box functions, Bayesian optimisation is often more attractive, particularly for expensive-to-evaluate functions.
 Through explicitly modelling the expensive function and accounting for the uncertainty in the model, the search can be guided efficiently to promising areas of the decision space: either those with high certainty of being better than the current best solution, or those with high uncertainty that may be better than the current best.
 See \cite{brochu2010tutorial} for an introduction to Bayesian optimisation, and \cite{shahriari2016taking} for a recent comprehensive review.

-To be definite and without loss of generality, we assume that the goal of optimisation is to minimise a function $f(\bx)$ where $\bx \in \domain \subset \reals^D$ are the decision variables in the feasible space $\domain$.
-Bayesian optimisation relies on constructing a model of $f(\bx)$.
-Assume that $f(\bx)$ has been (expensively) evaluated in $N$ locations $\{\bx_n\}_{n=1}^N$ so that data $\data = \{(\bx_n, f_n \defn f(\bx_n))\}_{n=1}^N$ are available from which to learn a model.
+To be definite and without loss of generality, we assume that the goal of optimisation is to minimise a function $f(\bx)$, where $\bx$ are the design parameters in the feasible space $\domain \subset \reals^D$.

+Bayesian optimisation relies on constructing a probabilistic model of $f(\bx)$.
+Assume that $f(\bx)$ has been (expensively) evaluated at $N$ locations $\{\bx_n\}_{n=1}^N$ so that data $\data = \{(\bx_n, f_n \defn f(\bx_n))\}_{n=1}^N$ are available from which to learn a model.
 Then Bayesian modelling is used to construct a posterior predictive distribution $p(f \given \bx, \data)$ at any desired location $\bx$.
 Crucially, Bayesian modelling gives not only a prediction of the function value at $\bx$, but the posterior distribution quantifies the uncertainty in the prediction as well.
-Where to next expensively evaluate $f(\bx)$ is determined by an \textit{acquisition function}, which balances the exploitation of good values of $f(\bx)$ with exploring uncertain and potentially good regions.
+Where next to expensively evaluate in $\domain$ is determined by an \textit{acquisition function}, which balances the exploitation of predicted good values of $f(\bx)$ with exploring uncertain and potentially good regions.
 Here we use the popular \textit{expected improvement} \cite{jones1998efficient}, which has been shown to be effective in practice and for which some theoretical guarantees exist \cite{bull2011convergence}.
 Alternatives such as the probability of improvement \cite{kushner1964new} or upper-confidence bound \cite{srinivas2010gaussian, brochu2010tutorial} could also be used.

-If $f(\bx)$ is modelled to take the value $\mu(\bx)$, then the \textit{improvement} at $\bx$ is defined as
+If $f(\bx)$ is modelled to take the value $\fhat(\bx)$, then the \textit{improvement} at $\bx$ is defined as

 where

 is the best function value from the evaluations thus far.
 The expected improvement is then

 Gaussian processes are commonly used for modelling $f(\bx)$ in which case the posterior predictive distribution is itself a Gaussian density (see Section \ref{subsec:gaussian-processes}) with mean $\mu(\bx)$ and variance $\sigma^2(\bx)$.
 In this case the expected improvement has the closed analytical form \cite{jones1998efficient}: